 Who can use the Learning Commons?

 The Learning Commons serves all members of the UNT Dallas community: currently enrolled undergraduate and graduate students, staff, and faculty.
 In the Writing Center, we work with papers, assignments, and projects from all disciplines and can help with any stage of the writing process.
-In the Math Lab and in our Peer Tutoring Lab, we work with students taking math, accounting, finance, statistics, and science courses.
+In the Math Lab and in our Peer Tutoring Lab, we work with students taking math, accounting, economics, finance, statistics, and science courses.

 Who works in the Learning Commons?

 Our staff consists of two administrative staff members (Admin.
-Coordinator and Manager of the Commons), full-time tutors, part-time tutors, and a growing number of undergraduate and graduate student tutors.
+Coordinator and Director of the Learning Commons), full-time tutors, part-time tutors, and a growing number of undergraduate and graduate student tutors.
 Our professional tutors have extensive tutoring and teaching experience.
 Our student tutors are also selected based on a rigorous recruitment and hiring process.
-To be selected as a student tutor, all students must be (a) recommended by a professor, (b) meet strict G.P.A. and grade requirements, (c) pass a content-specific diagnostic exam, (d) undergo an interview process to ensure that he/she/they have the needed foundational personal skills to be a tutor, and (e) receive intensive training on how to tutor students in their disciplines.
+To be selected as a student tutor, all students must be (a) recommended by a UNT Dallas professor, (b) meet strict G.P.A. and grade requirements, (c) pass a content-specific diagnostic exam, (d) undergo an interview process to ensure that he/she/they have the needed foundational personal skills to be a tutor, and (e) receive intensive training on how to tutor students in their disciplines.
 Both our professional and student tutors receive consistent training even after the selection process is complete.

 Will I know if one of my students uses the Learning Commons?